Towards Reliable Local Security Agents: Verifiable Post-Training for Linux Privilege Escalation: Methodology

-\textbf{Stage 1 (\acs{SFT}).} We fine-tune \modelbackbone with \ac{LoRA} adapters~\cite{lora} using Unsloth~\cite{unsloth} on the assembled training split.
+We fine-tune \modelbackbone with \ac{LoRA} adapters~\cite{lora} using Unsloth~\cite{unsloth} on the assembled training split.
 The procedural validation split is used only for checkpoint and hyperparameter selection to avoid implicit test-set overfitting to the static benchmark.
-Hyperparameter search follows a fixed protocol on procedural data only: a log-spaced learning-rate sweep, a \ac{LoRA}-rank sweep, and multi-seed confirmation of the selected hyperparameters.
+Hyperparameter search follows a fixed protocol on procedural data only: a log-spaced learning-rate sweep, a \ac{LoRA}-rank sweep informed by~\cite{lorawr}, and multi-seed confirmation of the selected hyperparameters.